bluskript/manjarno/README.md

 way Manjaro can be stable is by literally forking all the Arch related repositories including the AUR and keeping them in sync.

+## Official Statement
+Manjaro came out with an official statement that stated that it is the user's fault for having faulty updates[2].
+They claim the following:
+> When you’re updating your system and you have an issue with any installed package installed - your immediate thought is - the update is at Manjaro fault.
+> No - it is not - you are
+> While Manjaro provides the updates the result is yours.

+This post was problematic for quite a few reasons:
+1. It blames YOU, the USER, for the update breaking your system.
+2. Manjaro is an entry-level distro, and a simple task like updating shouldn't require you to `chroot` and have to fix the machine
+3. Manjaro is based off of Arch, which is much less of a problem to update

 # Security
 Manjaro is not really a secure distro.

-Their own updater had a security vulnerability which wasn't fixed until recently [2].
+Their own updater had a security vulnerability which wasn't fixed until recently [3].
 This is actually a core package, not an extra or community package.
 To quote the list,

 > I have discovered an issue with one of your core Manjaro packages,